 Skills for your CV

-Employers value your specialist knowledge in cost planning, procurement processes and the management of construction projects.
-Your understanding of health and safety, legal, financial, political and economic issues and how these impact on construction processes, as well as ethical practices and sustainability, will also be highly regarded.
+Studying quantity surveying provides you with specialist knowledge in cost planning, procurement processes and the management of construction projects.
+You'll also gain an understanding of health and safety, legal, financial, political and economic issues and how these impact on construction processes, as well as ethical practices and sustainability.

 - numerical skills